As humans, we all feel emotions.

 If you feel a certain way, it means you are thinking a certain thought.

-This doesn’t mean you want to feel good all the time and you don’t always have to make yourself feel better.
+This doesn’t mean you want to feel good all the time and never deal with emotions that are difficult.
+You don’t always have to make yourself feel better.
 It means you stop blaming other people for your feelings.
 It means YOU take responsibility for how you feel 100% of the time.
+You give yourself the time and space to feel emotions and work through them.

 When you take ownership of all your emotions, even the bad ones, you will have so much more control over your life.